BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Many Tentacles** `PASSIVE`

-At 3 Wounds or less, Attack value becomes 3.
+Whilst the Watcher in the Water has 3 or fewer Wounds remaining, its Attacks are reduced to 3.

 - **Water Dweller** `PASSIVE`

-Whilst within any water, The Watcher is never slowed, can still Shoot, and always counts as rolling a 6 on the Swim Chart.
-Also increases Move value to 8" and gains [Monstrous Charge].
+The Watcher in the Water is never slowed when Moving within a water feature, can still Shoot whilst within deep water, and always counts as rolling a 6 on the Swim Chart.
+Additionally, whilst within a water feature, the Watcher in the Water increases its Move Value to 8" and gains the [Monstrous Charge] special rule.

 - **From the Deep** `ACTIVE`

-Never part of another Hero's Warband and deploys in a special way.
-During each Priority, if you wish for The Watcher to arrive, roll a D6.
-On a 3+, place it anywhere on the board, but not in a way that will displace other models.
-The Watcher cannot Charge in a turn in which it arrives.
+The Watcher in the Water can never be part of another Hero model's Warband.
+When you deploy your Army, do not deploy the Watcher in the Water - keep it aside for later.
+During the Priority Phase, after Priority has been determined, the Watcher's controlling player must decide if they wish for the Watcher to enter play.
+If they do, they must roll a D6 and on a 3+ the Watcher is ready to enter play.
+If this roll is failed, you must roll in each subsequent Priority Phase until the Watcher is ready to enter play.

+When the Watcher is ready to enter play, immediately place it anywhere on the battlefield; however, the Watcher cannot displace other models when it enters play in this manner.

+The Watcher in the Water cannot Charge on the turn in which it arrives, but may otherwise act normally.

 - **Grasping Tentacles** `ACTIVE`

-In the Shoot phase, The Watcher may make D6 shooting attacks, even in Engaged in Combat.
-These have Strength 3 and range 6", and never require In The Way rolls.
-It can still shoot whilst moving and never suffers the -1 penalty.
-Any target hit and not slain is placed in base contact with The Watcher.
-If the model cannot be placed in base contact, then it is not moved at all.
-Also, if the target is pulled into contact with other enemy models, it is not Engaged in Combat with them, only The Watcher.
+In the Shoot Phase, the Watcher in the Water may make D6 shooting attacks.
+These have a range of 6", a Strength of 3 and never require In The Way Rolls.
+The Watcher can still make these shooting attacks regardless of how far it Moved in the Move Phase, and never suffers the -1 penalty for Moving and Shooting.

+Additionally, any model that is hit by a tentacle and is not slain will be removed from the board and then placed anywhere in base contact with the Watcher in the Water, as chosen by the Watcher in the Water's controlling player.
+A Cavalry model that is hit will have the whole model dragged in this way.

+If, for whatever reason, the model cannot be placed in base contact, then it is not moved at all.
+If a model placed in this way would end up in base contact with other enemy models in addition to the Watcher, then those models do not count as being Engaged in Combat with the placed model unless they subsequently Charge the placed model.
+The Watcher can still make these shooting attacks whilst it is Engaged in Combat.

 - **Dragged to the Depths** `BRUTAL POWER ATTACK`

-If within 6" of water, select a single enemy involved in the Combat and roll a D6.
-On a 2+, the model suffers a Wound, and if not prevented, will be immediately slain.
-The Watcher is then removed from the battlefield and its controlling player must roll to see if it arrives again in the same manner as described in the From the Deep special rule.
+Instead of making Strikes, if the Watcher is within 6" of a water feature it may use this Brutal Power Attack.
+If it does, select a single enemy model that was involved in the Combat and roll a D6.
+On a 2+, the model suffers a Wound and, if the Wound is not prevented, the model will immediately be slain.

+The Watcher is then removed from the battlefield and its controlling player must roll to see if it enters the battlefield again in the same manner as described in the From the Deep special rule.

 </div>